ma-github-account/Web-app-Movies-portal/README.md

 This Django application is a movie portal.
 User sees movies catalogue divided into categories in the main site.
-Clicking on a movie icon renders movie details display.
+Clicking on a movie icon or title renders movie details display.
 Movies are added via Admin panel.

 Prerequisites: